Microchip Technology (MCHP)

 4. Analog Semiconductors

-A company’s long-term sales performance can indicate its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Microchip Technology struggled to consistently generate demand over the last five years as its sales dropped at a 3.6% annual rate.
-This was below our standards and is a sign of poor business quality.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Microchip Technology struggled to consistently generate demand over the last five years as its sales dropped at a 4.2% annual rate.
+This wasn’t a great result and is a sign of lacking business quality.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.

 We at StockStory place the most emphasis on long-term growth, but within semiconductors, a half-decade historical view may miss new demand cycles or industry trends like AI.
-Microchip Technology’s recent performance shows its demand remained suppressed as its revenue has declined by 27.8% annually over the last two years.
-Microchip Technology Year-On-Year Revenue Growth
+Microchip Technology’s recent performance shows its demand remained suppressed as its revenue has declined by 31.4% annually over the last two years.

-This quarter, Microchip Technology’s revenue fell by 26.8% year on year to $970.5 million but beat Wall Street’s estimates by 1%.
-Despite the beat, the drop in sales could mean that the current downcycle is deepening.
-Company management is currently guiding for a 15.8% year-on-year decline in sales next quarter.
+This quarter, Microchip Technology reported a rather uninspiring 2% year-on-year revenue decline to $1.14 billion of revenue, in line with Wall Street’s estimates.
+Despite meeting estimates, the drop in sales could mean that the current downcycle is deepening.
+Company management is currently guiding for a 10% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 4.1% over the next 12 months.
-Although this projection indicates its newer products and services will fuel better top-line performance, it is still below average for the sector.
+Looking further ahead, sell-side analysts expect revenue to grow 23% over the next 12 months, an improvement versus the last two years.
+This projection is noteworthy and suggests its newer products and services will catalyze better top-line performance.

 6. Product Demand & Outstanding Inventory